 Before you begin, it’s vital you understand that when it comes to the hemp plant itself, there are several different genetics.
 If you’re growing hemp for the purpose of CBD, the last thing you want is a variety of hemp that is intended for stalk and fiber (such as in making various textiles).

 Something else to keep in mind is that cannabis has been prohibited for years.
 This means that hemp seeds are a bit different than commercial seeds for standard vegetable crops (think tomatoes, cucumbers, etc.).
 While commercial seeds are typically genetically stable (meaning the seed will produce identical plants of the same phenotype), hemp is a bit different.
 Consistency might not always be the same, which is why it’s paramount you do your research before purchasing hemp seeds.

 Don’t assume that you can just buy any old bag of hemp seeds from the store, stick them in the ground and watch them grow into a lucrative cannabis field.
 Because cannabis was prohibited for so long, it’s a bit behind when it comes to finding seeds that will produce consistent results.

-In a recent interview, founding chair of the National Hemp Association, Michael Bowman, explained where farmers interested in hemp production get seed, noting that Canada and Europe were the best options.
+In an interview, founding chair of the National Hemp Association, Michael Bowman, explained where farmers interested in hemp production get seed, noting that Canada and Europe were the best options.
 Bowman put it like this:

 “The challenge is the .3 THC limit.
 There is a lot of seed available outside of the U.S., but we don’t know how acclimated it is to latitudes and longitudes here and how that correlates to THC limits at harvest.
 If farmers bring in seed and the crop busts the .3 limit at harvest, it becomes marijuana under the law and must be destroyed.
 That will keep a brake on some robust expansion until we get a good feel for how those genetics are going to express themselves in different environments.
 It will take another year.“